Premier League final-day hat-tricks. We’ve only seen 13 in the history of the competition, so we look back at the rare occasions they’ve been scored.

 The following season, it was Olivier Giroud’s turn, this time against already-relegated Aston Villa.

-In a season where Leicester shocked the world by winning the title, the Gunners looked like they were going to finish below neighbours Tottenham for the first time since 1994-95.
+In a season where Leicester shocked the world by winning the title, Arsenal looked like they were going to finish below neighbours Tottenham for the first time since 1994-95.
 However, Giroud’s hat-trick ensured a 4-0 win, while Spurs crumbled to a 5-1 loss at Newcastle.
-Giroud was Arsenal’s 19th different hat-trick scorer in the Premier League, and they’ve had two more since, which is more than any other side in the competition’s history.
+Giroud became Arsenal’s 19th different hat-trick scorer in the Premier League, and they’ve had two more since – their total of 21 is more than any other side in the competition’s history.

 2016-17: Harry Kane

 The last player to score a hat-trick on the final day of a Premier League campaign was Tottenham’s Harry Kane, who did so at Hull City in 2016-17.

 It was Kane’s fourth Premier League hat-trick that season to help Spurs to their first ever second-place finish in the competition – only Alan Shearer has ever netted more in a single campaign (five in 1995-96).